aptejada/aptejada.github.io/_posts/2025-02-02-dab-data-cleaning.md

 ![start](https://github.com/aptejada/aptejada.github.io/tree/master/assets/img/start.png)

 Add the uncleaned data in .xlsx format by clicking the _Import data from Excel_.
 On the navigator ribbon, click the data of interest.
-For this demo, I chose the _Expanded SEA dataset (dirty)_.
+For this demo, we chose the _Expanded SEA dataset (dirty)_.
 ![navigator](https://github.com/aptejada/aptejada.github.io/tree/master/assets/img/navigator.png)

 If you initially click the _load_, PowerBI will prompt error messages.
 Instead, click _transform_ to check errors and validity status of data.